facebook/docusaurus/.github/ISSUE_TEMPLATE/proposal.md

 <!--
   Consider requesting the feature on https://docusaurus-2.netlify.com/feedback/ instead.
-  Feature requests on v1 will not be accepted easily as we're focusing on building v2.
+  Feature requests on v1 are more likely to be missed as we're focusing on building v2.
 -->

 ## 💥 Proposal